 Ductile Iron Pile Products

-Ductile Iron Piles are simple, fast and highly effective modular driven pile systems utilizing high-strength ductile cast iron.
-Pile sections are connected by a proprietary Plug & Drive system, eliminating the need for welding and splicing while providing a high degree of stiffness.
+Ductile Iron Piles (DIPs) are a simple, fast and highly effective modular, low-vibration driven pile system comprised of high-strength ductile cast iron.
+Pile sections are connected by a proprietary Plug & Drive joint system, eliminating the need for field welding and splicing while providing a high degree of stiffness and full moment capacity.
 With the use of an excavator fitted with a hydraulic hammer, piles are installed in quick succession leading to fast and easy installation.

 Ductile Iron Piles are well-suited for supporting loads in a variety of problematic soil conditions including both cohesive and non-cohesive soils and can also resist compression and tension loads.